 Property Tax and Rent Rebate Program

-Applications for rebates must be filed with the Department of Revenue between January 1 and June 30 every year.
+Applications for rebates must be filed with the Department of Revenue between January 1 – June 30 every year.
 The application forms and instructions may be obtained at the Adams County Office for Aging, Inc. If you need assistance completing the forms, the staff at Adams County Office for Aging, Inc. is available to help.

-PACE and PACENET:
+PACE and PACENET

 The PACE program helps to make prescription drugs more affordable for seniors in Pennsylvania.
 Individuals who qualify for the PACE program pay a $6.00 co-pay for generic medications and a $9.00 co-pay for brand name medications.

-- Have income from the previous year of less than $14,500 for single person and $17,700 for a married couple
+- Have income from the previous year of less than $14,500 for a single person and $17,700 for a married couple

-Reduced PA Driver Registration Fee:
+Reduced PA Driver Registration Fee

 Retired residents of Pennsylvania may be eligible to register their automobile for a $10 fee instead of the usual $36.
 Any Pennsylvania resident who is retired and receiving social security or other pension and annuities that do not exceed $19,200 annually is eligible.